HobbyChop/sDS/README.md

 - Channels 7, 8, 9: pulse, sample, FM

-Send a Program Change on a channel to change its voice (0 pulse, 1 sample, 2 noise, 3 FM), so any channel can be any voice.
-The LAB follows along.
+Send a Program Change on a channel to change its voice (0 pulse, 1 sample, 2 noise, 3 FM), so any channel can be any voice; the monitor's channel map updates to match.

 Semi is the same per-channel layout as Mono, but each channel can play
 chords: extra notes borrow from a shared pool of six spare voices (first